usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Demise Of Love_, by Demise Of Love, Daniel Avery, Working Men's Club, Ghost Culture
+- _Big city life_, by Smerz
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _HOME?_, by Wretch 32
 - _Revengeseekerz_, by Jane Remover